 The Department of Management, Marketing and International Business is the largest of the four departments in the Nelson Rusche College of Business, which is accredited by AACSB International- The Association to Advance Collegiate Schools of Business.
 The department maintains a commitment to excellence.
 The department faculty, through quality instruction, service to the community, and scholarly activity, consistently provides high quality in the McGee Business-Building.
 The department suite is located in Room 403.

 The International Business major provides students with a broad-based business management education with an international perspective, focusing on a general understanding of the economic, political, historical, geographical and cultural factors that affect international business opportunities, strategies, policies and practices.
-The interdisciplinary curriculum is designed to cover the international business environment so that its affects on business opportunities and problems are clearly understood.
+The interdisciplinary curriculum is designed to cover the international business environment so that business opportunities and problems are clearly understood.

 The minor in electronic business prepares students to be actively involved with using the Internet and other digital technology for advertising, organizational communication, training, management and other business activities.
 Also included are e-business activities involving buying and selling, which are commonly called e-commerce.
 The electronic business minor (21 hours) is available for both business and non-business students.